 3 years full-time

-By combining English and History of Art you'll get to explore how textual and visual material interact with one another.
-You'll learn how to master art-historical and literary criticism, and discover the connections between different artistic media.
-In doing so you'll gain you an exciting and fresh perspective on the history of human expression.
+By combining English and History of Art you’ll get to explore how textual and visual material interact with one another.
+Studying the two subjects together asks how creativity works to shape the world.
+You’ll learn how to master art-historical and literary criticism, and discover the connections between different artistic media.
+In doing so you’ll gain you an exciting and fresh perspective on the history of human expression.
+You will graduate with skills highly prized by employers across a wide range of industries.

 You'll cover a broad range of literary and art-historical topics that range from the classical period to the 21st century.
 Our international outlook takes account of the European and global contexts of art and literature.